Mick Taylor: 1973–1975: It's Only Rock 'n Roll

 When interviewed by Jann Wenner of Rolling Stone in 1995, Wenner wrote that Jagger had stated that Taylor never explained why he had left, and surmised that "[Taylor] wanted to have a solo career.
 I think he found it difficult to get on with Keith."
 In the same Wenner interview, Jagger had reportedly said of Taylor's contribution to the band: "I think he had a big contribution.
 He made it very musical.
 He was a very fluent, melodic player, which we never had, and we don't have now.
 Neither Keith nor Ronnie Wood (who replaced Taylor) plays that kind of style.
 It was very good for me working with him ....
 Mick Taylor would play very fluid lines against my vocals.
 He was exciting, and he was very pretty, and it gave me something to follow, to bang off.
 Some people think that's the best version of the band that existed".
 Asked if he agreed with that assessment, Jagger said: "I obviously can't say if I think Mick Taylor was the best, because it sort of trashes the period the band is in now."
 Charlie Watts stated: "I think we chose the right man for the job at that time just as Ronnie was the right man for the job later on.
 I still think Mick is great.
 I haven't heard or seen him play in a few years.
 But certainly what came out of playing with him are musically some of the best things we've ever done".
 In an October 2002 Guitar World interview, Richards reflected on his relationship with Taylor: "Mick Taylor and I worked really well together ...
 He had some lovely energy.
 Sweetly sophisticated playing, way beyond his years.
 Lovely sense of melody.
 I never understood why he left the Stones.
 Nor does he, I think ...
 I had no desire to see him go."
 Taylor later admitted in the 2012 documentary Crossfire Hurricane that he left because he wanted to protect his family from the drug culture surrounding the band.
-He further stated that in order to stay alive and fight his own demons (Taylor had turned into a drug addict himself by 1973), he needed to escape the realm of the Stones.
+He further stated that in order to stay alive, he needed to escape the realm of the Stones.

 In an essay about the Rolling Stones published after Taylor's resignation, The New York Times music critic Robert Palmer wrote that "Taylor is the most accomplished technician who ever served as a Stone.
 A blues guitarist with a jazzman's flair for melodic invention, Taylor was never a rock and roller and never a showman."

 Taylor has worked with his former bandmates on various occasions since leaving the Rolling Stones.
 In 1977 he attended London-based sessions for the John Phillips album Pay Pack & Follow, appearing on several tracks alongside Jagger (vocals), Richards (guitar) and Wood (bass).